pawel-dubiel/paweldubiel.com/_posts/2024-12-21-godel-turing-definitive-truth.markdown

 He even built a statement to demonstrate this—essentially saying, “This statement cannot be proved.”
 If the system could prove it, it would create a contradiction.
 If it couldn’t prove it, then the statement was true but unprovable.
 Either way, the system had limits.

-But it doesn’t stop there.
+But that's not all.
 Gödel also showed that no system can prove its own consistency—it always needs a bigger framework to confirm it’s reliable.
 And that bigger system always has its own limits.
 So, every time we think we’ve wrapped everything up neatly, new questions appear.

 ---